College Conduct Board and Code of Student Conduct

-The College Judicial Board ensures students at Smith College uphold the standards for student ethics and conduct outlined in the Smith College Student Handbook.
+The College Conduct Board ensures students at Smith College uphold the standards for student ethics and conduct outlined in the Smith College Student Handbook.
 The board hears cases of alleged infractions of nonacademic rules and makes decisions about the outcomes of cases.

 The board comprises 16 students (eight juniors and eight seniors) who hear cases in teams of five members constituting a hearing board.
 Every board is assisted by an adviser who is a member of the student affairs staff.